SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rarity sat everything down on the counter and trotted out of the room to see who was at the door, Fluttershy stayed in the kitchen.

 Fluttershy waited patiently for Rarity to return.
-Moments later Pinkie trotted into the room, not Rarity.
+Moments later, Pinkie trotted into the room, not Rarity.

 "Hi Fluttershy, how's it going?"
 Pinkie asked.